-- In the event of complete MPC control failure, the system may be operated manually by using the manual run switch on the MPC control box and bypassing the diversion valve. - For manual start up, switch on the feed pump by setting the feed pump switch to "RUN MAN".
-Shut the unit down if the Clark pump does not cycle, if air is continuously present in the intake line or if the feed pump is excessively noisy.
-The automatic safety controls are disabled in manual mode. - Always discard the product water for the first few minutes of operation.
-The initial product water from the system may not be potable.
-Taste the product water before sending to a tank. - In manual operation, the salinity control and diversion valve are inoperative.
-Product water is available directly from the membrane product water outlet fitting.
-To bypass the diversion valve move the tube that goes to the tank from the diversion valve outlet to the membrane product water outlet as shown below.
+- In the event of an MPC control failure, the system may be operated manually using the switches on the feed pump module. - For manual start up, set the switches to "Flush Auto" and "Run Manual.
+Shut the unit down if the Clark pump does not cycle.
+Shut down if air is continuously present in the intake line or if the feed pump is excessively noisy.
+The automatic safety controls are disabled in manual mode.